valera-rozuvan-archive/simple_rbac/README.md

     ),
     ...

-This assumes that there is a MysSQL server running at localhost (port 3306), and that a database named 'test_database' exists, and is accessible by user 'sample_user' (with password 'user_password').
+This assumes that there is a MySQL server running at 'localhost' (port 3306), and that a database named 'test_database' exists, and is accessible by user 'sample_user' (with password 'user_password').

 NOTE: Simple RBAC module will work with a database table prefix or without it.
 So, a table prefix is optional, and